Fleischer Studios: Sound films

 The early experiments with sound synchronization gave Fleischer Studios experience in perfecting the post-production method of recording, aided by several inventions by founder, Max Fleischer.
-And with the conversion to sound, Paramount needed more sound films, and cartoons could be produced faster than feature films.
+With the conversion to sound, Paramount needed more sound films, and cartoons could be produced faster than feature films.
 As the Screen Songs returned Fleischer to the established song film format, a new sound series, Talkartoons replaced the silent Inkwell Imps, the first being Noah's Lark released on October 25, 1929.
 Earlier entries in the series were one-shot cartoons, until the appearance of Bimbo as of the fourth entry.
 Bimbo evolved through several redesigns in each cartoon for the first year.
 While the intent was to develop him as the star of the series, it was the cameo appearance of a Helen Kane caricature in the seventh entry, Dizzy Dishes that took center stage.
 Audience reactions to the New York preview were so great that Paramount encouraged the continued development of the most famous character to come from the Fleischer Studio by that time, Betty Boop.
 While originated as a hybrid human/canine character, Betty Boop was transformed into the human character she is known as by 1932.
 Having become the main attraction of the Talkartoons, she was given her own series, which ran until 1939.

 The "Jazz Baby" Flapper character, Betty Boop lifted the spirits of Depression Era audiences with her paradoxical mixture of childlike innocence and sexual allure.
 Being a musical novelty character, she was a natural for theatrical entertainment.
-Several of her early cartoons were developed as promotional vehicles for some of the top Black Jazz performers of the day including Louis Armstrong (I'll Be Glad When You're Dead You Rascal, You), Don Redman (I Heard), and most notably, the three cartoons made with Cab Calloway, Minnie the Moocher, Snow White, and The Old Man of the Mountain.
+Several of her early cartoons were developed as promotional vehicles for some of the top Black Jazz performers of the day including Louis Armstrong (I'll Be Glad When You're Dead You Rascal, You), Don Redman (I Heard), and most notably, the three cartoons made with Cab Calloway, Minnie the Moocher, Snow-White, and The Old Man of the Mountain.
 This was considered a bold action in light of the Jim Crow policies active in the South where such films would not be shown.

 In 1934, the Hays Code resulted in severe censorship for films.
 This affected the content of all of Paramount's films as well, which tended to reflect a more "mature" tone in the features of the Marx Brothers, W.C.
 Fields, and most of all, Mae West.
 As a result, each of these stars was released as Paramount changed the content of its films to reflect a more "general audience" in order to comply with the new Code and stay in business.
 Paramount had also gone through three reorganizations from bankruptcy between 1931 and 1936.
 The new management under Barney Balaban set out to make more general audience films of the type made at MGM, but for lower budgets.
 This change in content policy affected the content of cartoons that Fleischer was to produce for Paramount, which urged emulation of the Walt Disney product.